-Some of the favorite dishes of Himachal Pradesh are Manee, Mandra or “Madra”, “Palda”, “Redu” Patode, Chouck, Bhagjery and chutney of til (sesame seeds).
+Some of the favorite dishes of Himachal Pradesh are Manee, Mandra or “Madra”, “Palda”, “Redu” Patode, Chouck, Bhagjery, and chutney of til (sesame seeds).

 10. Jammu and Kashmir:

-The climate and customs play an important part in Jammu & Kashmir cuisines, Kashmiris despite being Brahmin are meat eaters.
-The staple food of Jammu & Kashmir is rice with muttons and turnips, chicken and spinach, fish and lotus root.
+The climate and customs play an important part in Jammu & Kashmir cuisines, Kashmiris despite being Brahmin are meat-eaters.
+The staple food of Jammu & Kashmir is rice with muttons and turnips, chicken and spinach, fish, and lotus root.

 Some of the main dishes of Jammu & Kashmir are Shab Deg, Dum Aloo, Aab Gosht, Goshtaba, Lyodur Tschaman, Mujh Gaad, and Matschgand.

 The staple food of Jharkhand is rice with dal and vegetables, they use very mild spices in food.
-Rugda and Putoo is a type of edible mushroom that is grown extensively in Jharkhand and is very popular food in the region.
+Rugda and Putoo is a type of edible mushroom that is grown extensively in Jharkhand and is a very popular food in the region.

 Karnataka has both vegetarian and non-vegetarian cuisines with spicy curries and seafood specialties.

 Kannadiga Oota (Kannadiga meal) includes the following dishes in the order specified and is served on a banana leaf: Uppu (salt), Kosambari, Pickle, Palya, Gojju, Raita, Payasa (Kheer), Thovve, Chitranna, Anna (rice), and Tuppa (ghee).